 You can find a permanent display chronicling the town’s Revolutionary War legacy in the Gaffney Visitors Center & Art Gallery.
 The building itself—originally constructed as a federal post office—is a historic treasure with arched windows, ornate oil-burning lanterns, 18-foot vaulted ceilings, and terrazzo floors inlaid with rare, locally mined Gaffney marble.

 Constructed in 1913, the building is part of the Gaffney Commercial Historic District, one of three nationally certified historic districts in the Upstate town.
 Within the central business district, you’ll also find the log home and trading post of town founder Michael Gaffney.
 The Irish immigrant built his store in 1803 at the intersection of a Native American trail and wagon road.

 As the settlement flourished, a health resort was built near the Limestone Springs.
 The 1835 hotel was later converted into a college for women and now houses the administrative offices of Limestone University.
 Nine classically inspired buildings on the college campus make up the Limestone Springs Historic District.

 The third historic district encompasses an 18-block residential neighborhood featuring stately homes constructed during the boom period at the turn of the century.

-While Gaffney’s Revolutionary War legacy and historical landmarks continue to bring tourists to town, two of its modern-day attractions have been getting all the press in recent years.
+While Gaffney’s Revolutionary War legacy and historical landmarks continue to bring tourists to town, two of its modern-day attractions have received nearly as much attention.

 Everyone wants to see the famed “Peachoid,” a 135-foot water tank built to look like a peach—stem, leaves, cleft and all.
 The million-gallon tank stands at the eastern end of the Cherokee Foothills Scenic Highway (S.C.
 Highway 11) and can be seen from I-85.